after-the-sunrise/sx8000/README.md

 ### Displaying Usage

-Download or build the archive file.
+[Download][releases] or build the archive file.
 Move into the archive's root directory and execute the launch script.

 ```shell script
 unzip sx8000-${VERSION}.zip